 At no time may electronic devices be used in restrooms or locker rooms.

-Camera or audio recording functions of electronic devices may pose threats to the personal privacy of individuals or be used to exploit personal information, and or compromise the integrity of educational programs.
+Camera or audio recording functions of electronic devices may pose threats to the personal privacy of individuals, be used to exploit personal information, and/or compromise the integrity of educational programs.
 Accordingly, the use of the audio recording or camera functions of electronic devices is strictly prohibited on school premises at all times.

 Use of electronic devices on school buses is at the discretion of the bus driver and/or the activity sponsor.
 Distracting behavior that creates an unsafe environment will not be tolerated.

-Electronic devices shall not be used in a way that threatens, humiliates, harasses, or intimidates school-related individuals, including students, employees, and visitors, or violates local, state, or federal law.
+Electronic devices shall not be used in a way that threatens, humiliates, harasses, or intimidates individuals, including students, employees, and visitors, or violates local, state, or federal law.

 CONFISCATION